Manual migration of Cloud Solution Provider from DAP to GDAP

 • Directory writers

-6. Click Save to confirm, and Done once complete to apply
+6. Click Save to confirm, and Done to apply.

 3. Remove the DAP relationship